Flushing & Locking Practices

 18.2 Practice Recommendation

-• Patients without contraindications for example without renal, cardiac, critical care or fluid intake restrictions
+- Patients without contraindications for example without renal, cardiac, critical care or fluid intake restrictions

-• Patients that require regular access more frequently than 8 hourly or more for all intravenous medications
+- Patients that require regular access more frequently than 8 hourly or more for all intravenous medications

-• Paediatric patients as clinically appropriate
+- Paediatric patients as clinically appropriate

-• Patients that require regular access less frequently than 8 hourly for all intravenous medications
+- Patients that require regular access less frequently than 8 hourly for all intravenous medications

-• Renal, cardiac, critical care or fluid impaired patients
+- Renal, cardiac, critical care or fluid impaired patients

-• Paediatric patients as clinically appropriate
+- Paediatric patients as clinically appropriate

 Routine surveillance of occlusion rates and/or thrombolytic usage for treating intraluminal occlusions should be completed.
-This may include partial occlusions (flushes easily but no blood return, resistance when flushing, blood flash back with no full blood return) or complete occlusions (no blood return or no ability to instill fluids).
-An increase in occlusion rates or thrombolytic should be evaluated by compliance with the four practice principles:
+This may include partial occlusions (flushes easily but no blood return, resistance when flushing, blood flash back with no full blood return) or complete occlusions (no blood return and inability to flush ).
+An increase in occlusion rates or thrombolytic medication usage should be evaluated by assessing compliance rates of clinical practice with the four practice principles: 1.
+Education and Competency; 2.
+Regular flushing practices; 3.
+Pulsatile or start - stop technique and locking under positive pressure 4.
+Consistent flushing and locking practices, including documentation of all assessments, findings and interventions.

 SECTION B: PERIPHERAL INTRAVENOUS CANNULAS (PIVC)